tdhc153/starmast/README.md

 # starmast

-St Andrews resources in mathematics and statistics
+St Andrews resources in mathematics and statistics.
+Please read this and `styleguide.pdf` before starting a guide.

 ## What do you need to download to run the code?